aotarola/otarola.me/content/drop-zone-react-component.md

 ## Understanding the Drag'n drop concepts

-The [MDN][mdn]'s Drag and Drop API documentation is pretty good at explaining the concepts, in this article I'm going to focus on the events relevant to the zone:
+The [MDN][mdn]'s Drag and Drop API documentation is pretty good at explaining the concepts, in this article I'm going to focus on the events relevant to the drop zone:

 [mdn]: https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API